09 Nov Brand/Retailer Interest in Fade Resist Performance of Cotton Garments

 Some leading brands have incorporated ISO 105 C09 into their fastness performance specifications e.g. Marks & Spencer C10A.

-Other retailers are asking for minimal change of shade to multiple Home Launderings (typically 20 wash cycles with intermediate drying).
+Other retailers are asking for a minimal change of shade to multiple Home Launderings (typically 20 wash cycles with intermediate drying).
 The AATCC TM 135 test procedure has been quoted on several occasions by American retailers which actually is described in the AATCC manual Dimensional Changes of Fabrics after Home Laundering and was not designed as a test protocol for assessment of shade change.

 Problems associated with TM 135 if this test protocol is used additionally to assess color change :